 I am interested in various topics including

-- Generative, recurrent neural networks and efficient learning
+- Efficient learning in generative, recurrent neural networks

 - Artificial theory of mind

 - Neuropsychological research on empathy for pain

 My machine learning research has profited from my psychological background in various ways:

 Most recently, I borrowed psychological tests, like the Cognitive Reflection Test, to investigate machine intuition in large language models like GPT-3.
 Since machine learning models are as obscure as humans’ mental states, psychological methods as well as the empirical rigor of hypothesis testing can help us shed light onto their inner working mechanisms.
 Machine learning research can also benefit from inspiration from human cognition.
 I solved the renowned Omniglot challenge developed by Lake, Salakuthinov, and Tenenbaum by including compositional encodings into a recurrent neural network.
 This was inspired by children who can easily generalize acquired knowledge by decomposing newly learned objects into parts and recombining them in new ways.